TomHigginson/Advent-of-Code/README.md

 ## Day 5: Print Queue

 Anotehr day where I changed the method of writing my solution part way through although not to necessarily speed up or improve the code.
 I have likely made it difficult to run since the input needs to be explicitly broken into two parts but that can be done with an external code rather simply.

+## Day 6: Guard Gallivant

+I quite liked this one as it seemed fairly simple to use part 1 in part 2 with only a few minor changes.
+I did make an assumption on the amount of visits of squares creating an infinite loop.